Rafael-Kauati/CSLP-projects/README.md

 ```

 ### To run the unit tests:
-Only some Programs, such as Program_5 and Program_7, have unit tests!
+Only some Programs, such as Program_5 and Program_7, and deliverables 4 and 5 have unit tests!
 ```
 ./unit_tests
 ```

 ## Other stuff

-Deliverables 2 and 3 have unit tests in CATCH2 which can be applied sucessfully.
+Deliverables 2, 3, 4 and 5 have unit tests in CATCH2 which can be applied sucessfully.

 ## Our Team ✨